andycranston/serialterm/README.md

 python serialterm.py com7
 ```

-If you need to specify a speed then use the `--speed` command line option.
-For example
+If you need to specify a connection speed then use the `--speed` command
-to connect at 9600:
+line option.
+For example to connect at 9600:

 ```
 python serialterm.py --speed 9600 com7